 The "incremental cost to the information steward and others of implementing the controls in question" would include any of the following: the out-of-pocket costs to acquire or create such controls; the labor costs to identify, implement, maintain, and monitor such controls; and the interruption of normal business operations by reason of the foregoing actions.
-The "cost or value to the information steward and others of any other lost or diminished, or of any gained or increased, utility" would include but not necessarily be limited to the cost or value to the information steward and others of any loss or improvement of quality of service or products by reason of the implementation of the controls in question, the cost or value of any increased or decreased risk to the information steward and others by reason of such implementation, and the harm from unauthorized access to or disclosure or use of the information in question-all to the extent such costs and values have not separately been taken into account in applying the other components of the test.
+The "cost or value to the information steward and others of any other lost or diminished, or of any gained or increased, utility" would include but not necessarily be limited to the cost or value to the information steward and others of any loss or improvement of quality of service or products by reason of the implementation of the controls in question, the cost or value of any increased or decreased risk to the information steward and others by reason of such implementation, and the harm from unauthorized access to or disclosure or use of the information in question-all to the extent such costs and values have not separately been company's security was "reasonable," "examines factors such as whether the risks at issue were well known or reasonably foreseeable ").